dashohoxha/killercoda-scenarios/linux-cli/part3/step2.md

 # Example with permissions

-In this example we will set up a shared directory between the users "bill" and "karen", where they can store their music file.
+In this example we will set up a shared directory between the users "bill" and "karen", where they can store their music files.

 1. Let's create these users first: